sutradharsoham28/Logistic-Regression-Projects/README.md

-This repository contains Jupyter Notebooks of Logistic Regression models.
+This repository contains Jupyter Notebooks of Logistic Regression and SVM models.